 We are closely monitoring the impact of COVID-19 pandemic on all aspects of our business and geographies, including how it will impact our tenants and business partners.
 We are unable to predict the impact that the COVID-19 pandemic will have on our financial condition, results of operations and cash flows due to numerous uncertainties.
 These uncertainties include the scope, severity and duration of the pandemic, the actions taken to contain the pandemic or mitigate its impact and the direct and indirect economic effects of the pandemic and containment measures, among others.
 The outbreak of COVID-19 in many countries, including the United States, has significantly adversely impacted global economic activity and has contributed to significant volatility and negative pressure in financial markets.
-The global impact of the outbreak has been rapidly evolving and, as cases of COVID-19 have continued to be identified in additional countries, many countries, including the United States, have reacted by instituting quarantines, mandating business and school closures and restricting travel.
-Certain states and cities, including where we own properties, have development sites and where our principal place of business is located, have also reacted by instituting quarantines, restrictions on travel, "stay-at-home" orders or "shelter in place" rules, restrictions on types of business that may continue to operate, and/or restrictions on the types of construction projects that may continue.
-The Company cannot predict when restrictions currently in place will expire.
+The global impact of the pandemic has been rapidly evolving.
+Certain states and cities, including where we own properties, have development sites and where our principal place of business is located, have reacted by instituting quarantines, restrictions on travel, "stay-at-home" orders or "shelter in place" rules, social distancing measures, restrictions on types of business that may continue to operate, and/or restrictions on the types of construction projects that may continue.
+The Company cannot predict when restrictions or social distancing measures currently in place will expire.
+Even after certain of such restrictions are lifted or reduced, the willingness of customers to visit certain of our tenants' businesses may be reduced due to lingering concerns regarding the continued risk of COVID-19 transmission and heightened sensitivity to risks associated with the transmission of other diseases.
 As a result, the COVID-19 pandemic is negatively impacting almost every industry directly or indirectly, including industries in which the Company and our tenants operate.
-Further, the impacts of a potential worsening of global economic conditions and the continued disruptions to, and volatility in, the credit and financial markets, consumer spending as well as other unanticipated consequences remain unknown.
+Further, the impacts of a potential worsening of global economic conditions and the continued disruptions to, and volatility in, the credit and financial m

 In addition, we cannot predict the impact that COVID-19 will have on our tenants and other business partners; however, any material effect on these parties could adversely impact us.
-As of April 27, 2020, we have collected approximately 94% of office rents, 47% of retail rents (including retail component of Waikiki Beach Walk) and 94% of multifamily rents that were due in April 2020.
-In April 2020, we received a significant amount of rent deferment requests from various tenants, primarily within the retail segment, as a result of COVID-19.
+For the first quarter of 2021, we have collected to date approximately 99% of office rents, 84% of retail rents (including retail component of Waikiki Beach Walk) and 95% of multifamily rents that were due during the first quarter of 2021.
+During the first quarter of 2021, we received and executed a significant amount of rent deferment requests from various tenants, primarily within the retail segment, as a result of COVID-19.
 We are evaluating each tenant rent deferment request on an individual basis, considering a number of factors.
-Not all rent deferment requests will ultimately result in lease modification agreements.
+Not all rent deferment requests will ultimately result in executed lease modification agreements.
+As of March 31, 2021, we have entered into lease modifications that resulted in adjustments (including rent deferrals and other monetary lease concessions) due to the impact of the COVID-19 pandemic for approximately \$1.2 million or 2% of the rent originally contracted for the three months ended March 31, 2021.
+For the first quarter of 2021, we collected approximately \$0.7 million or 88% of the deferred rent repayments due during the period.